 How Do I Layout My Painting On My Canvas?

-Here are six very easy steps to layout your painting on your canvas.
-We first lay out our painting on Procreate, then once we have it laid out on Procreate then we will print it out.
+Here are six easy steps to lay out your painting on your canvas.
+We first lay out our painting on Procreate, and then once we have it laid out on Procreate, we will print it out.
 We like to print it out in the size of our actual canvas so that we can use the Procreate print to trace directly onto the canvas.
-Once we have traced it on the canvas and checked and fill in the lines we need then we are ready to start painting.
+Once we have outlined it on the canvas and checked and filled in the lines we need, we are ready to start painting.

 How to Use Gold Leaf On My Oil Paintings?

 Gold leaf is a material that is made out of real gold or bronze.
-Some gold leaf material will oxidize over time, so when you are painting you may want to take this into consideration.
-Gold leaf is a very fragile material to work with especially on your oil painting.
+Some gold leaf material will oxidize over time, so you may want to consider this when you paint.
+Gold leaf is a very fragile material to work with, especially on your oil painting.
 It can also be messy to work with.
 You can apply the gold leaf onto your canvas by using paint.
-But you must be sure to give the other paint on your painting enough time to dry or you will have problems with your gold leaf application.
+But you must be sure to give the other paint on your painting enough time to dry, or you will have problems with your gold leaf application.

-You can find out more about how to use gold leaf on your oil paintings by reading our blog 5 Tips To Using Gold Leaf On Your Paintings by clicking here.
+You can learn more about using gold leaf on your oil paintings by reading our blog 5 Tips To Using Gold Leaf On Your Paintings by clicking here.